Big Plans for a Small House – Haggai 2

-Some of these prophecies will point towards the first coming of the Messiah, Jesus Christ, who was born about five hundred years after they were written.
-Others will cover the global events surrounding Christ’s second coming which is yet to occur but could happen within our lifetimes.
-It is a blessing to be aware of what God has to say about the future.
+Some of these prophecies will point to the coming of the Messiah, Jesus Christ, who will be born of Mary some five hundred years after these were written.
+Others will cover the global events surrounding Christ’s second coming, which is yet to occur, but could easily happen within our lifetime.
+It is a blessing to be aware of what God has had to say about our future, reinforced by a review of what He has accurately foretold in the past.

-After these prophecies, we will cover a few final events from the latter days of the Medo-Persian empire and close this study with the short book of Malachi.
-From here, the word of God in the Old Testament would go silent for another four hundred years until the birth of Christ.
+After these prophecies, we will cover some events from the latter days of the Medo-Persian empire, then close our study with the short book of Malachi and some of its direct application in the New Testament.
+After Malachi, the word of God in the Old Testament would go silent for four hundred years, until the birth of Christ.

-The prophet Haggai joined Governor Zerubbabel and high priest Joshua in returning to and living in Jerusalem near the end of Daniel’s life.
-God would use Haggai to get the reconstruction of the temple in Jerusalem started again after a long hiatus, and it would be finished a few years later.
+Returning to the book of Haggai, that author and prophet joined Governor Zerubbabel and high priest, Joshua, in returning to and living in Jerusalem near the end of Daniel’s life.
+God would use Haggai to get the reconstruction of the temple in Jerusalem started again, after a long hiatus, and the re-building was completed a few years later.

 As God had told Abraham: